riyuzaki/NonMaximumSupression/README.md

 In some of the images, the highest ranked candidate is not a good quality detection.
 For example, in `img/2.png` and `img/3.png` more than one vehicle gets grouped into one rectangle.
 Can you do better?

 That brings up the question, how would you quantify the overall quality of your solution?
 The answer is to use the Intersection over Union (IoU) algorithm to compare your detection rectangles with the "truth" rectangles that we've drawn by hand (in the `truth` folder).
 The code should compare each detection rectangle with the best-fitting truth rectangle and generate a value between 0.0 (no overlap) and 1.0 (perfect overlap).
-Save these results to a `scoring` folder with one file per image, one detection score per line.
-Then also save the overall average for all five images to a file named `overall_score`.
+It then saves these results to a `scoring` folder with one file per image, one detection score per line.
+Then also saves the overall average for all five images to a file named `overall_score`.